vinay631/sort_bot/Readme.md

 # Sort Bot Leaderboard API

-A competitive platform for sorting algorithm bots built with FastAPI, PostgreSQL, and SQLAlchemy.
+A platform for sorting algorithm bots built with FastAPI, PostgreSQL, SQLAlchemy and Claude Sonnet 4.

 ## Features